INF800/whoami/freelance.md

 ### Hire Me As a Freelancer

 I mostly work with start-ups.
 Every now and then take up some independent projects.

-Hire me of you are looking for affordable high quality products.
+Hire me of you are looking for high quality products for affordable price.
 I do consultation for free.